 The mixture should be a little drier than normal cookie dough but can be pinched between 2 fingers without breaking.

-To make the ice cream, simply add all ingredients to a high powered blender and blend until combined.
-The mixture is ready when the cashews are as fine and unnoticable as possible.
+To make the ice cream, simply add all ingredients to a high-powered blender and blend until combined.
+The mixture is ready when the cashews are as fine and unnoticeable as possible.

-If you don't have a high powered blender, you can use a powerful stick blender or maybe even a food processor.
-However, this will result in a more grainy ice cream.
+If you don't have a high-powered blender, you can use a powerful stick blender or maybe even a food processor.
+However, this will result in more grainy ice cream.

 My stand blender broke so I used my powerful stick blender which was sufficient.